Track gauge: Interchangeability

 The value or utility a user derives from a good or service depends on the number of users of compatible products – the "network effect" in economics.
 Network effects are typically positive, resulting in a given user deriving more value from a product as other users join the same network.
 At national levels, the network effect has resulted in commerce extending beyond regional and national boundaries.
-Increasingly, many governments and companies have made their railways' engineering and operational standards compatible in order to achieve interchangeability – hence faster, longer-distance train operation.
+Increasingly, many governments and companies have made their railway engineering and operational standards compatible to achieve interchangeability – hence faster, longer-distance train operation.
 A major barrier to achieving interchangeability, however, is path dependence – in this context the persistence of an already adopted standard to which equipment, infrastructure and training has become aligned.

 Since adopting a new standard is difficult and expensive, continuing with an existing standard can remain attractive, unless longer-term benefits are given appropriate weight.
 An example of the consequences of path dependence is the persistence in the United Kingdom – the earliest nation to develop and adopt railway technologies – of structure gauges that are too small to allow the larger rolling stock of continental Europe to operate in the UK.
-The reduced cost, greater efficiency, and greater economic opportunity offered by the use of a common standard has resulted in the historical multitude of track gauges dwindling to a small number that predominate worldwide.
+The reduced cost, greater efficiency, and greater economic opportunity offered by the use of a common standard have resulted in the historical multitude of track gauges dwindling to a small number that predominate worldwide.

-When interchangeability has not been achieved, freight and passengers must be transferred through time-consuming procedures requiring manual labour and substantial capital expenditure.
-Some bulk commodities, such as coal, ore, and gravel, can be mechanically transshipped, but even this is time-consuming, and the equipment required for the transfer is often complex to maintain.
+When interchangeability has not been achieved, freight and passengers must be transferred through time-consuming procedures requiring manual labor and substantial capital expenditure.
+Some bulk commodities, such as coal, ore, and gravel, can be mechanically transshipped.
+Still, even this is time-consuming, and the equipment required for the transfer is often complex to maintain.
 If rail lines of different gauges coexist in a network and a break of gauge exists, it is difficult in times of peak demand to move rolling stock to where it is needed.

 Sufficient rolling stock must be available to meet a narrow-gauge railway's peak demand, which might be greater in comparison to a broader-gauge network, and the surplus equipment generates no cash flow during periods of low demand.
-In regions where narrow-gauge lines form a small part of the rail network (as was the case on Russia's Sakhalin Railway), extra cost is involved in designing, manufacturing or importing narrow-gauge equipment.
+In regions where narrow-gauge lines form a small part of the rail network (as was the case on Russia's Sakhalin Railway), there is an extra cost associated with designing, manufacturing, or importing narrow-gauge equipment.

 Solutions to interchangeability problems include bogie exchanges, a rollbock system, dual gauge, variable gauge, or gauge conversion.